UN Warns Of unacceptable Level Of Violence Against Aid Workers - UrduPoint

 UN Warns Of 'unacceptable' Level Of Violence Against Aid Workers

-United Nations, (APP - UrduPoint / Pakistan Point News - 19th Aug, 2024) The United Nations on Monday condemned the "unacceptable" level of violence becoming commonplace against humanitarian workers, a record 280 of whom were killed worldwide in 2023.
+United Nations, (APP - UrduPoint / Pakistan Point News - 20th Aug, 2024) The United Nations on Monday condemned "unacceptable" levels of violence that are now commonplace against humanitarian workers after a record 280 were killed worldwide in 2023.

 And it warned that the Israel-Hamas war in Gaza is potentially fueling even higher numbers of such deaths this year.